lorithai/dumbjuice/README.md

 └── other_script.py         # Additional Python script files (optional)
 ```

 ## What Happens During the Build Process?
-* Your program files, including the requirements.txt and dumbjuice.conf, are copied into a new folder structure in dumbjuice_build/appfolder
+* Your program files, including the `requirements.txt` and dumbjuice.conf, are copied into a new folder structure in `dumbjuice_build/appfolder/`
-* A build.ps1 file is created that is responsible for installing the program and necessary for the user is added dumbjuice_build/appfolder
+* A `build.ps1` file is created that is responsible for installing the program and necessary modules for the user is added `dumbjuice_build/appfolder/`
-* A install.bat file which initiates the build.ps1 on the users end when started is added to dumbjuice_build/
+* A `install.bat` file which initiates the `build.ps1` on the users end when started is added to `dumbjuice_build/`
 * The entire dumbjuice_build folder is zipped and added to dumbjuice_dist

 ## What happens during the install process?